eschultz591/Dendron-Notes/notes/Gods-Kingdom-through-Gods-Covenants.Ch1-Introduction.md

         - Isa.
 5:1-7 and Hos.
 11:1
         - used in Matt.
 2:15 and John 15:1-17
         - We as God's people participate in this typological pattern only by virtue of our relationship in Christ.
 The church is not the antitypical fulfillment of Israel in the first sense, Christ is.
-        - Through our union to Crhist his work becomes ours as his new covenant people
+        - Through our union to Christ his work becomes ours as his new covenant people

 ## My Thoughts